-From a credit risk standpoint, we classify loans in one of four categories: pass, special mention, substandard or doubtful.
-Loans classified as loss are charged-off.
-Loans not rated special mention, substandard, doubtful or loss are classified as pass loans.
+From a credit risk standpoint, we classify non-PCI loans in one of four categories: pass, special mention, substandard or doubtful.
+Non-PCI loans classified as loss are charged-off.
+Non-PCI loans not rated special mention, substandard, doubtful or loss are classified as pass loans.
 The classifications of loans reflect a judgment about the risks of default and loss associated with the loan.
 We review the ratings on credits monthly.
 Ratings are adjusted to reflect the degree of risk and loss that is felt to be inherent in each credit as of each monthly reporting period.
 Our methodology is structured so that specific allocations are increased in accordance with deterioration in credit quality (and a corresponding increase in risk and loss) or decreased in accordance with improvement in credit quality (and a corresponding decrease in risk and loss).